lflowerf/lflowerf/README.md

 Flux's efficient kernels are compatible with Pytorch and can be integrated into existing frameworks easily, supporting various Nvidia GPU architectures and data types.

+Welcome to join the [Wechat](https://github.com/user-attachments/assets/d3fcb3bf-466b-4efe-8c3f-5f85258202ae) group and stay tuned!

+# About Doubao (Seed) Team

+Founded in 2023, the ByteDance Doubao (Seed) Team is dedicated to crafting the industry's most advanced AI foundation models.
+The team aspires to become a world-class research team and make significant contributions to the advancement of science and society.